The complexity of approximating averages on bounded-degree graphs: Proof Outline

 for some small $\kappa$.
-Then, we have that $\widehat{\textsc{MC}}=\frac{\widehat{\Dc}-4k(A_1'-A_2')|E(H)|}{k(M_1-M_2)D_1}-\frac{C}{D}|E(H)|$ satisfies
+Then, we have that $\widehat{\textsc{MC}}=\frac{\widehat{\Dc}-4k(\Ac_1'-\Ac_2')|E(H)|}{k(M_1-M_2)D}-\frac{C}{D}|E(H)|$ satisfies

-where $\AvgCut_{\mu}(H)$ denotes the common value of $\AvgCut_{\mu_1}(H),\AvgCut_{\mu_2}(H)$.
-By choosing $k$ sufficiently large, we have from \eqref{eq:avgcuti} that $\AvgCut_{\mu}(H)$ is within a factor arbitrarily close to 1 from $\MaxCut(H)$.
-This has the potential effect of increasing $G$, but by choosing $\epsilon, \kappa$ to be sufficiently small positive constants we can further ensure from \eqref{eq:4g566g6} that our approximation $\widehat{\textsc{MC}}$ is within a factor arbitrarily close to 1 from $\AvgCut_{\mu_1}(H)$, and hence from $\MaxCut(H)$ as well.
+where $\AvgCut_{\mu}(H)$ denotes the common value of $\AvgCut_{\mu_1}(H),\AvgCut_{\mu_2}(H)$ (see \eqref{eq:t5g4rv55}).
+By choosing $k$ sufficiently large, we have from \eqref{eq:avgcutia} that $\AvgCut_{\mu}(H)$ is within a factor arbitrarily close to 1 from $\MaxCut(H)$.
+We will also choose $\epsilon>0$ to be arbitrarily close to 0.
+This has the potential effect of increasing the size of $G$, but by choosing $\kappa>0$ to be sufficiently small we can nevertheless ensure from \eqref{eq:4g566g6} that our approximation $\widehat{\textsc{MC}}$ is within a factor arbitrarily close to 1 from $\AvgCut_{\mu}(H)$, and hence from $\MaxCut(H)$ as well.
 This finishes the contradiction argument and completes the proof of Theorem~\ref{thm:vanilla}. \end{proof}

 With Theorem~\ref{thm:vanilla}, we can easily conclude the inapproximability result for the average-size of an independent set.
 Theorems~\ref{thm:mainind3},~\ref{thm:mainIs3},~\ref{thm:maingen3} will follow analogously, once we give the field gadget constructions of Section~\ref{sec:f434}.
 The proofs of these Theorems are given in Section~\ref{sec:f4343c}. \begin{proof}[Proof of Theorem~\ref{thm:mainind1}] By Example~\ref{e4f334}, we have two trees $\Tc_1$ and $\Tc_2$ with the same effective fields and different magnetization gaps.
 Also, independent sets correspond to $\beta=1,\gamma=0,\lambda=1$ and it is well-known (see, e.g., \cite{Sly10}) that $(\beta,\gamma,\lambda)\in \Uc_{\Delta}^*$ iff $\Delta\geq 6$.
 Therefore, the desired inapproximability result follows by applying Theorem~\ref{thm:vanilla}. \end{proof}